Shilvan/coding-challenges/python/README.md

 filter(lambda x: x > 3, list)
 ```
 ### Reduce:
 It a applies a function that takes two arguments and reduces it to one, keeps on doing it, until the list is reduced to one.
 For example, getting the total of a list.
-It has to be imported:
+It has to be imported `From functools import reduce`.
 ```
-From functools import reduce
 reduce(lambda x, y: x + y, list)
 ```
 ### Reverse: